 All condition survey records, pre‑use and post‑use, shall be retained until an agreement is reached with the original road authority and costs have been paid.

 Haul Road Maintenance ‑ Restoration

 Maintenance of a haul road will be under the supervision of the project engineer.
 Arrangements for this maintenance should be made with either the contractor, road authority (county or city), or AMM.
-All haul road costs must be covered by a Change Order.
+All haul road costs must be covered by a contract modification.
 Payments to the contractor for work in connection with the haul road should be included with project progress estimates.
-Payments to county, city, or AMM are by Change Order with external vouchers also required for payments to outside agencies.
+Payments to county, city, or AMM are by contract modification with external vouchers also required for payments to outside agencies.
 This procedure is explained in Policies and Procedures Manual 500.13.